Restaurant Waitlist Management: Best Practices for 2026

 If the kitchen is backed up, slowing down seating slightly prevents orders from stacking up.
 If tables are clearing fast and the queue is long, picking up the pace serves more guests.
 Real-time data makes these calls easier than relying on gut instinct alone.

-Communicate with waiting guests to reduce no-shows
+How do you communicate with waiting guests to reduce no-shows?

 Clear communication keeps guests engaged while they wait.
 Without updates, people forget their spot, lose patience, or assume they've been skipped.
+The fix is consistent, automated contact at every key moment in the wait.

-Use text notifications for table-ready alerts
+Use text message for table-ready alerts

 Show live wait times on public displays